-Consent holders will be reminded that their consent is due to expire.
+Consent holders will be reminded that their consent is due to expire at least 28 days before the expiry date.
 This is done to assist the trader, the Council accepts no liability if you do not receive the reminder.
 It is the trader's responsibility to ensure that they have the correct consent and to ensure that they submit their application prior to the expiry of their consent.